•

 Language used to discuss disability can be contentious.
 We will in general follow the practices of the Disability Style Guide maintained by the National Center on Disability and Journalism.
 If an author’s personal identifying language preference differs from the Disability Style Guide, we will ask them to provide an introductory statement in the article explaining their choice.

 All textual and multimedia submissions must be related to the topic of disability and libraries/archives.
-Submissions can take many forms, including book reviews, case studies, scholarly articles, poems, videos, visual art, oral histories, interviews, and more.
+Submissions can take many forms, including book or movie reviews, case studies, scholarly articles, poems, videos, visual art, oral histories, interviews, and more.
 Examples of what this might look like include but are not limited to:

 • An autoethnography of a neurodivergent library worker situating their experiences within broader professional discussions;